treeverse/lakeFS/design/open/design-datasets.md

   to add lakeFS features to all of them.
 For instance the HMS protocol is Thrift-based and does not support refs-as-schemas.

-Current Iceberg support is _almost_ an external definition: the code appears to defer to an external catalog.
-But in practice only a single catalog is supported, precisely for reasons of cost.
+Iceberg support might become an external definition once it supports deferring to an external catalog.
+It does not yet support wrapping an external catalog because of these risks.

 #### Possible future features

 Support more catalog types.
 Each catalog adds implementation effort.

 Support catalog wrappers that work with multiple external catalogs.
 For instance, wrapping additional catalogs under the Iceberg catalog, making it an external definition.

 ### Internal definition